tpaul016/search-engine/README.md

 - Be in the root directory of the repository when you run these commands
 - Note the setting of the FLASK_ENV variable enables debug mode
+    - **The indexes and corpus will NOT be rebuilt when development mode is set**

 #### Linux instructions
 Run the following commands